-The castle was greatly remodelled during the 17th century, when it was in the posession of the Dukes of Manchester.
+The castle was greatly remodelled during the 17th century when it was in the possession of the Dukes of Manchester.
 A series of the most prominent architects of the day had a hand in remaking Kimbolton into a luxurious residence; Vanbrugh, Hawksmoor, and Robert Adam all had a hand in redesigning Kimbolton.

 Kimbolton Castle is now a school, but group visits may be arranged; there are a limited number of public opening dates, see the website for details.

 Address: Kimbolton, Cambridgeshire, England

 Attraction Type: Town

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.